 Habitat loss is another leading cause of declining insect populations.
 I used to think that habitat loss was just an American problem.
 After all, Canada has a relatively small population, and a lot of wilderness.
 However, in southern Ontario most wild spaces have been cut, bull-dozed, plowed and paved.
 A Government of Ontario page on Conserving Biodiversity lists habitat loss as a serious threat to wildlife in our province.
-According to Tallgrass Ontario, less than 3% of Ontario’s tall grass prairie remains.
-Ontario Nature states that only 30% of Ontario’s original wetlands remain.
+According to Tallgrass Ontario, less than 3% of Ontario’s tall grass prairie remains, and Ontario Nature states that only 30% of Ontario’s original wetlands remain.
 Introduced invasive plants are also crowding out native species in remaining natural spaces, escalating habitat loss.

 Eliminating habitat means that there are fewer native plants.
 In turn, the insects, birds, and other creatures that depend on native plants for food have fewer places to live.
 Some pollinators that once called southern Ontario home, like the Rusty-Patch bumblebee and Karner Blue butterfly, are no longer found in this province.
-Habitat loss is considered the main cause of their disappearance.
+Habitat loss is a contributing cause of their disappearance.
 You can learn about these pollinators, and efforts to restore their populations at Wildlife Preservation Canada.
-Recent news stories, from the CBC and GuelphToday, highlight that the American Bumblebee is similarly at risk in Ontario.

 Our remaining wild spaces are continually being chipped away, further threatening native pollinators and other wildlife.
-The Ontario Nature web site is a good place to keep up with current news and their efforts to combat habitat loss and hold our governments accountable.
+The Ontario Nature web site is a good place to keep up with current news, and efforts to combat habitat loss and hold our governments accountable.